Atlanta March 2023

 Atlanta International Auto Show

 Make sure you carve out time to check out some of the hottest automobile rides and models at the annual Atlanta International Auto Show.
 Dating back to 1909, this event is nationally recognized as one of the country's most critical automotive exhibitions.
 Vendors, attractions, and the latest car models will be sprawled across 500,000 square feet at the Georgia World Congress Center.
 Taking course over a 5-day period, there's plenty of time to see it all.
-Tickets are $6 for kids 6-12, $12 for adults, and free for kids 5 and under; they can be purchased at the door.
-Additional info can be found here.
+Tickets are $7 for kids 6-12, $15 for adults, and free for kids 5 and under; they can be purchased at the door.
+Additional info can be found online.

 Brookhaven Cherry Blossom Festival